Al Hamra

 🗓️ Best Time to Visit

-The ideal time to visit Al Hamra is during the cooler months, from October to April, when temperatures are more comfortable for outdoor activities.
+October to April is ideal for comfortable Al Hamra Tours — cool weather and clear skies make exploring the village and mountains enjoyable.
 During this period, visitors can explore the town's attractions, enjoy hiking in the surrounding mountains, and experience the local culture.